A while ago I had a lovely reader (Hi Crystal!) asking me suggestions about a “learning kit” to start sewing.

 Reading any sewing pattern, you will read instructions like “mark pocket placement” or stuff like this.
-To do that you need something that can write on your fabric but that will go away and won’t show into your beautifully handmade product.
+To do that you need something that can write on your fabric but that will go away and won’t show into your beautiful handmade product.

-Chalk is the traditional way to mark fabric and can be found in different shapes and colours (e.g.triangular, pencils, etc.) all coming in different colors so you can choose the best popping color for your project.
+Chalk is the traditional way to mark fabric and can be found in different shapes and colors (e.g.triangular, pencils, etc.) all coming in different colors so you can choose the best popping color for your project.
 I sometimes use unconventional markers like washable line markers or regular chalk sticks: just double check they will disappear when you need it!

 The one on the left is the one I have, and it comes with a built-in sharpener and a plastic case that won’t stain your hands.
-On the bottom there’s a little brush to erase it from the fabric: pretty useful!
+On the bottom, there’s a little brush to erase it from the fabric: pretty useful!

-I am actually craving a Chakoner, a refillable heart-shaped marker that leaves a narrow mark onto the fabric, but I can’t find it on my side of the pond: if you know any european shop that sells it, please let me know, I will love you forever!
+I am actually craving a Chakoner, a refillable heart-shaped marker that leaves a narrow mark onto the fabric, but I can’t find it on my side of the pond: if you know any European shop that sells it, please let me know, I will love you forever!